fntsrlike/slack-irc-syncbot/README.md

 - `isShowSlackChannel`: Set true to display channel name of slack on IRC channel
 - `isMapName`: Set true to sync nicks.
 - `isMapAvatar`: Set true to sync avatar
+- `isHttpsConnecttion' Set `true` to turn on https connection.

 Other config options about IRCBot, can refer [node-irc](https://github.com/martynsmith/node-irc/blob/0.3.x/lib/irc.js)